richc-dev/ftp-fetch/README.md

 # Requirements
 Python 3.13 or greater.
-The server being connected to must be running GNU/Linux and support the MLSD command.
+The server being connected to must be running GNU/Linux and support the MLSD FTP command.

+# Installation
+Run `python --version` in a terminal.
+If you get an error saying the command doesn't exist or the displayed version is lower than the required version, install a supported version (see the Python website [python.org](https://www.python.org/) for instructions).

+Once you have the supported version of Python, clone this repository or download `ftp_fetch.py`.

 # Usage
 FTP Fetch uses JSON files in the following format to store the connection data: